kai-tub/ben-docs/docs/99_references.md

     - Requires the BigEarthNet-S1 archive on disk
 - BigEarthNet-S2 Tools
   - https://git.tu-berlin.de/rsim/BigEarthNet-S2_tools
-  - Read GeoTIFF patches form BigEarthNet-S2
+  - Read GeoTIFF patches from BigEarthNet-S2
     - While skipping cloudy/snowy patches
   - Script to extract names and download links of the Sentinel-2 Level-1C tiles
     - Requires the BigEarthNet-S2 archive on disk